dpapathanasiou/simple-graph/README.md

 ## RESTful API (paid)

-The [Banrai Simple Doc Store](https://banrai.net/) service wraps this database core with an API service ([swagger](https://banrai.net/static/swagger.html)), creating a no-admin database for both documents and graphs.
+The [Banrai Simple Doc Store](https://banrai.net/) service wraps this database core with an API service, creating a no-admin database for both documents and graphs.

 ## Importable library (free)